Carol Harrison

 Additional information

-Counselling sessions are at a cost of £40phr, this allows time for your arrival, settling in time and check out.
+Counselling sessions are at a cost of £50phr, this allows time for your arrival, settling in time and check out.
 Prices are not necessarily set in stone, depending on individuals needs and circumstances.
+Initially I offer 6 sessions, however we can discuss the process and your needs should you be wanting further sessions.

-Therapeutic Play / Counselling sessions and Family Support Services
+Therapeutic Play / Counselling sessions /Therapeutic family session

-An Initial referral/assessment is a very important part of the process which can take up to an hour at a cost of £25.00 (0ne off payment) This will be your choice as some people want to start therapy straight away.
-Our informal meeting will help you to decide if my service will be beneficial to you and your child, and will also help you to determine, if you feel that I can meet your child's needs.
+A parent can choose to pay to have an initial /assessment as a apart of the process which can take up to 30- 40 Minutes at a cost of £25.00 (0ne off payment) This will be your choice as some people want to start therapy straight away.
+Our informal meeting will help you to decide if my service will be beneficial to you and your child, and will also help you to determine if you feel that I can meet your young persons needs.
 This will give you opportunity to ask me any questions, alleviate any worry or concerns, and also help you think how you would like to move forward.
 We can discuss what the best options are for yourself and your child.
-Please allow a 45minutes for the assessment - Thank you.
+Please allow a 40 minutes for the assessment - Thank you.

-Child between 8-17 - Therapeutic Play/ counselling sessions at £40ph - This service gives the child opportunity to talk about how they are feeling in a safe and confidential environment.
+Child between 8-17 - Counselling / Therapeutic Play sessions at £50ph - This service gives the child opportunity to talk about how they are feeling in a safe and confidential environment.
 The child is able to express feelings, thoughts and worries through various types of play which will be solely to meet the needs of your child.

 Are you experiencing a rift, or there's tension between you and your teen and would like some support?
 With consent from both individuals we can try find some common ground.